-Fleas can be a pet owner's nightmare.
+Fleas are a pet owner's nightmare.
 Flea season starts in the spring, usually in May, but intensifies in September, October and November.
-A lot of people think they're in the clear once the cooler months roll around because they assume that fleas die in winter, but that's not necessarily the case.
+A lot of people think they're in the clear after that, assuming that fleas die in winter, but that's not necessarily the case.
 So, are fleas still a problem in the colder months?
-The truth is that you still have to worry about fleas year round and here's why:
+The truth is that you still have to worry about fleas year round.
+Here's why:

 As long as it's warm enough, fleas can survive and eggs can hatch with or without a host.
 So if fleas entered your house when it was warm out, their eggs could still hatch and attach themselves to your dog later.
 But even in colder temperatures, fleas can stay warm enough on any host, including wild animals that pass through your yard.
 This can lead to flea eggs falling off these animals, hatching when it's warmer and then attaching to your dog.

 While most people do treat their dogs for fleas, not many treat their homes.
 Interestingly, much of a flea's life cycle can occur off of a host.
 And your home creates a more-than-suitable environment that makes it easy for fleas and eggs to survive.
-But you can do things in your home to help prevent fleas.
-A few ways include regularly vacuuming as well as washing dog beds any any bedding or linens your dog comes in contact with.
+But you can do things in your home to help prevent fleas, such as frequent cleaning.
+You'll want to regularly vacuum as well as wash dog beds, toys and any bedding or linens your dog comes in contact with.

 Pro Tip: Use hot water when washing items as it's typically more effective at killing any fleas or flea eggs.